Julian-Belza/julian-belza/README.md

 **Julian-Belza/julian-belza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+1. Your name and email address - Julian Belza
+2. A brief description of your Github account - Previously used in SGD 112 to create games
+3. A brief description of the repository you created - Test repository for assignment
+4. A brief description of the steps you took to clone the repository onto your local machine - Downloaded the Github Desktop and clicked file then clone repository then chose the default file to be cloned to

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...